 Prediction of individual susceptibility to ADRs would allow patients to be given the best tolerated drugs at optimal doses.
 ADR susceptibility is to a large extent genetically controlled.
 However, most searches for ADR-responsible genes used candidate gene approaches directed primarily at study of drug processing or transporting molecules (pharmacokinetics, PK) and direct drug targets (pharmacodynamics, PD), which turned out to be responsible only for a minority of ADRs, and hence the genetic basis of most ADRs remains unknown.
 Search for such unknown genes controlling ADR susceptibility requires a phenotype-based approach (as in GWA studies), but such studies of ADR reactions suffer from low statistical power and usually reveal only a few genes with a marginal statistical significance and poor reproducibility.

-Researchers at Roswell Park Cancer Institute have developed a hybrid approach to the problem, which combines advantages of the high statistical power of candidate gene studies with the capacity of a phenotype-based approach to detect relevant genes of any type.
+Researchers at Roswell Park Comprehensive Cancer Center have developed a hybrid approach to the problem, which combines advantages of the high statistical power of candidate gene studies with the capacity of a phenotype-based approach to detect relevant genes of any type.
 Roswell researchers have produced special mouse strains that can perform the phenotype-based genetic analysis with very high efficiency, and thus, the genes discovered in these strains can be subsequently studied in humans using a statistically more powerful candidate gene approach.

 As a proof of principle, Roswell researchers analyzed ADRs caused by the powerful and widely used anti-cancer drug irinotecan, whose PK/PD has been described in great detail.
 Surprisingly, this revealed that the majority of irinotecan-ADRs are caused by a number of novel genes (Adri-genes, for adverse drug reaction – irinotecan), that are distinct from all known irinotecan-PK/PD genes and DNA-repair genes.
 Adri-genes are drug-specific, organ-specific, and do not influence tumor therapy responses.